 The Committee on the Academic Code consists of nine faculty members, and three deans, one each representing the School of Medicine, the Graduate School, and the College.
 For undergraduate code cases, one student is appointed to serve by the Undergraduate Council of Students.
 The Committee is charged with: i) determining the procedures and protocols for hearing panels and for implementing the Academic Code; ii) hearing cases involving charges of Academic Code violation, determining whether or not a violation occurred, and a penalty for those found in violation; iii) reviewing and updating periodically the language of the Academic Code in consultation with the Dean of the College; and iv) promoting a culture of academic integrity across the University by engaging students and instructors in partnership with the appropriate administrative office.

-The Committee on Academic Standing (CAS) is chaired by the Deputy Dean of the College and is comprised of four faculty and four administrators, ex-officio.
+The Committee on Academic Standing (CAS) is chaired by the Deputy Dean of the College for Academic Advising and is comprised of four faculty and four administrators, ex-officio.
 CAS is charged with reviewing undergraduate academic status and progress, including readmission and academic standing (discussed further on this site), and for making exceptions to the Faculty Rules in individual petition cases, where warranted.
 In the context of CAS, Academic advising deans work with students and their advisors to identify pathways to complete their Brown degrees and they connect students with appropriate health, wellness, and support resources, particularly when they encounter challenges.
 When reviewing a student's record, deans aim to understand students' extenuating circumstances and to bring an empathic approach to supporting students who experience difficulties resulting from any number of issues, including challenges that are personal, medical, financial, and/or systemic in nature.
 Academic advising deans avail themselves to students not in Good Academic Standing for ongoing dialogue about their academic progress and resources to support their overall well-being.